ksalamone59/PHY-504-Final-Project/README.md

 ## RUNNING UNIT TESTING

 To run the Unit Test, please make sure you run "make clean" to set everything for initialization.
 Then, run "make CFLAGS="-DUNIT_TEST"" and call ./wordle.
 In a one liner: ````make clean && make CFLAGS="-DUNIT_TEST" && ./wordle````.
-The testing is done in two stages, described below:
+The testing is done in two stages, described below (and above in more detail):

 - **FIRST TEST :**
   - Input "three" right away